Nikkei hits 4-week high on euro zone hopes

 By Lisa Twaronite

-TOKYO, Oct 13 Japan's Nikkei stock average rose to a four-week high on Thursday on expectations that Europe will come up with actual measures to support Greece and shore up European banks.
+TOKYO, Oct 13 Japan's Nikkei stock average rose to a four-week high on Thursday on hopes that Europe will come up with actual measures to support Greece and shore up European banks.

 Semiconductor-related shares gained after Dutch chip equipment firm ASML Holding NV reported better-than-expected quarterly sales, fuelling hopes of a milder-than-expected slowdown in the chip sector.